 Various other proprietary protocols and interfaces are also in use, typically based on the USB serial protocol class for direct connection to a host device.
 And there are a number of Cloud-based solutions emerging that utilize a proxy device that communicates with the Cloud and 3D printer.

-Given that the 3D printing industry and technologies are still undergoing a great deal of change and development, certain aspects of 3D printing may be difficult or infeasible to standarize.
+Given that the 3D printing industry and technologies are still undergoing a great deal of change and development, certain aspects of 3D printing may be difficult or infeasible to standardize.
 However, a stable, reliable, and secure interface between host device (IPP Client) and 3D printer (IPP Printer) can be defined today in a way that allows for future changes to be incorporated without difficulty.

 High-Level Model

-IPP [RFC2911] and the IETF Printer MIB [RFC3805] already define a comprehensive model for the operation and data elements of a typical 2D printer.Table 1 The IPP Job processing model matches how 3D printers process Jobs and Documents.
-However, more types of subunits are used in a 3D printer, requiring additions to the model and state values.
+The IPP/1.1 Model and Semantics [RFC2911], the IETF Printer MIB [RFC3805], and the IETF Finisher MIB [RFC3806] already define a comprehensive model for the operation and data elements of a typical 2D printer.
+Figure 1 shows the generalized IPP model.
+The IPP Server provides the external network interface for IPP Clients, while the Print Service manages and processes Jobs and communicates with the Output Device(s) and their sub-units.

+IPP objects in the model include Printers, Jobs, Documents, and Subscriptions.
+Each object has associated named attributes, each with one or more strongly typed values.
+Status attributes are immutable (READ-ONLY) while Description and Template attributes can be mutable (READ-WRITE).
+Objects can be the target of IPP operations, for example the Printer object accepts the Create-Job operation to create new Job objects for that Printer.

+The IPP Printer object contains zero or more Job objects and is responsible for managing, scheduling, and processing Jobs.
+It also provides the current state of the Output Device(s) and communicates with them as needed.

+The IPP Job object contains zero or more Document objects and tracks the progress of the Job throughout its life cycle.
+The Job Ticket (attributes supplied when creating the Job) and Job Receipt (attributes describing the final disposition of the Job) are also stored here.

+The IPP Document object contains the document data or a reference (URI) to the data and tracks the progress of the Document throughout its life cycle.
+The Document Ticket (attributed supplied when creating the Document) and Document Receipt (attributes describing the final disposition of the Document) are also stored here.

+The IPP Subscription object contains event notifications for one or more conditions that are being monitored.
+The Subscription Ticket (attribute supplied when creating the Subscription) is also stored here and determines whether notifications are pushed (email, instant messaging, etc.) or pulled (IPP Get-Notifications operation).

+Figure 1 - Generalized IPP Model (RFC 2911)

+3D Printer Subunits

 Table 1 lists the subunits of 3D printers for different technologies.

 Table 1 - 3D Printer Subunits